tryton/tryton/doc/index.rst

   Drop locations are virtual locations used as intermediary locations in the process of drop shipping.

+* Production

+  Production locations are used during the production of products.

+* View

+  View locations are virtual locations that can be used to logically group other location types.

 Locations are organised in tree structures, allowing to define fine grained structures.